Lakshya-221b/hello-world/README.md

 # hello-world
-This is my firt repository
+This is my first repository.
+I made a spelling mistake earlier